I'm Serena 👋 I'm a designer that loves to exercise a logical mind in creative ways.

 What we delivered

-The project delivered a full end-to-end redesign: from validated IA through to a 12+ page hi-fi prototype, a reusable component library, and documented design decisions at every stage.
-The client received a Figma file structured for seamless developer handoff with components named, annotated, and built to real-world specifications.
+The project delivered a full end-to-end redesign: from validated IA through to a 12+ page hi-fi prototype, a reusable component design system and library, and documented design decisions at every stage.
+The client received a Figma file and walkthrough with a developer with components named, annotated, and built to specification, down to interactions and responsivity.

 Laptop showing Bloomy UI